Manipal's AUA - Back to Campus and Welcoming New Fall 2022 Students | Education

 Manipal's AUA - Back to Campus and Welcoming New Fall 2022 Students

-Manipals AUA offers a medical program where students can start their medical education journey in IndiaAntigua, pursue their clinical rotation residency in the US ultimately realize their dream of being a practising doctor in the US or UKCanada.AUA is one of the only three medical schools in the Caribbean to gain the distinction of being approved, accepted, recognized and accredited by a diverse international medical education authorities or bodies, including the U.S. Department of Education, the UK General Medical Council and the National Medical Council of India, among others.
+Manipals AUA offers a medical program where students can start their medical education journey in IndiaAntigua, pursue their clinical rotation residency in the US ultimately realize their dream of being a practising doctor in the US or UKCanada.AUA is one of the only three medical schools in the Caribbean to gain the distinction of being approved, accepted, recognized and accredited by a diverse international medical education authorities or bodies, including the U.S. Department of Education and the UK General Medical Council.

 Come fall and the campus of Manipal's American University of Antigua is once again beaming vibrantly with the chatter of the New Fall 2022 students from diverse ethnicities.
 This is a special welcome, as the campus comes alive after the pandemic cast the unexpected spell of silence for almost more than two long years.